 The paper Effectiveness of pyronaridine-artesunate against Plasmodium malariae, Plasmodium ovale spp, and mixed-Plasmodium infections: a post-hoc analysis of the CANTAM-Pyramax trial, published in The Lancet Microbe, with Mirjam Groger as first author, has been selected by the Bernhard Nocht Institute for Tropical Medicine as its internal Research Highlight in Q2 2022.
 Congratulations to all colleagues involved!

-DTG*-Poster Award for Hannah Müller
+DTG Poster Prize for Hannah Müller

 DZIF TTU Malaria & NTD Meeting at BNITM in Hamburg